Watercolor landscape in sage green and warm tan evoking reflective coaching supervision practice

 Professional Certificate of Advanced Study in Coaching Supervision (EMCC ESQA)

-Supervisors should maintain an active coaching practice, drawing ongoing insight from real-world experience.
-I continue to coach individuals and teams across government, nonprofit, and private sectors.
-This ongoing practice keeps me attuned to the realities coaches face and enhances the empathy and awareness I bring to supervision.
+I continue to coach individuals and teams across government, nonprofit, and private sectors — an active practice that keeps me attuned to the realities coaches face.
 I am currently working toward EMCC ESIA individual accreditation.

 Certifications & assessments — read more